awsdocs/amazon-kendra-developer-guide/doc_source/data-source-servicenow.md

 }
 ```

-The secret can contain other information, but Amazon Kendra ignores it\.
-For more information, see [What is Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *AWS Secrets Manager User Guide*\.

-When you create the ServiceNow data source, you specify an IAM role that grants Amazon Kendra permission to access resources required to index your ServiceNow instance\.
-The data source IAM role must have permission to access the secret and to use the AWS Key Management Service \(AWS KMS\) key to decrypt it\.
-For more information, see [IAM role for ServiceNow data sources](iam-roles.md#iam-roles-ds-sn)\.

 ### OAuth authentication<a name="servicenow-auth-oauth"></a>

 When you use OAuth authentication to connect to ServiceNow, you provide the client ID and secret that identifies Amazon Kendra to ServiceNow\.
 You also provide a user name and password that is used to access the knowledge bases and service catalog\.

-The client ID, client secret, user name, and password must be stored in an AWS Secrets Manager secret\.
-If you use the Amazon Kendra console, you can enter the ServiceNow credentials there to create an Secrets Manager secret, or you can choose an existing secret\.
-If you use the Amazon Kendra API, you must provide the Amazon Resource Name \(ARN\) of an existing Secrets Manager secret that contains your ServiceNow credentials\.
+You store your client ID, client secret, user name, and password in an AWS Secrets Manager secret\.
+You generate the client ID and client secret in ServiceNow\.
+If you are using the Amazon Kendra console to create your data source, you can create the secret while creating the data source\.
+Or you can use an existing Secrets Manager secret\.
+If you are using the API to create your data source, you must provide the Amazon Resource Name \(ARN\) of an existing secret\.

-The secret must contain the user name, password, client ID and client secret for your ServiceNow instance\.
-The following is the minimum JSON structure that must be stored in the Secrets Manager secret\.
+The OAuth credentials are stored as a JSON string in the Secrets Manager secret\.

 ```
 {